What is the Board of Trustees?

-The Board has five standing committees: Finance, Trusteeship, Development, Facilities, and Executive.
+The Board has six standing committees: Finance, Trusteeship, Development, Facilities, Executive, and Diversity & Inclusion.

 The Finance Committee is comprised of Trustees and non-trustees.
 It meets regularly with the Head of School and the Business Officer and is responsible for overseeing the annual budget and financial affairs of the School.
 Members of the Finance Committee for 2017-18 are Ryan McDevitt (chair), Tammy Fox, and Tasha Seyler.